Linear and superlinear spread for continuous-time frog model: Introduction

 Domination by other models is a common technique when proving a linear growth of a certain stochastic process.
 In \cite{Sidoravicius19} a certain aggregation process is shown to grow linearly with time via comparison with a two type first passage percolation process.
 In \cite{GM08} and in this paper the growth process is compared to a greedy paths model \cite{CGGK93} (more precisely, in \cite{GM08} a continuous-space equivalent is used).
 The linear speed of the continuous-space growth models can often be deduced from the linear speed of similar discrete-space models \cite{Dei03}, \cite{shapenodeath}.
 In \cite{Brownian_Frog_18} the Brownian frog model is dominated by a certain specially designed branching process.
 In \cite{trunc_and_crop} the system viewed from its tip is dominated by another more amenable to analysis process.

 The discrete-time version of the model described at the beginning is known as the frog model.
 Respectively, the stochastic combustion growth process can be seen as the continuous-time frog model.
 The discrete-time model has been an active research subject in recent years.
 In discrete time the model cannot grow faster than linearly as the set of visited sites is always contained in $t\mathcal{D}$, where $\mathcal{D} = \{ (x_1, \dots, x_\d) : |x_1| + \dots + |x_\d| \leq 1 \}$ and $t = 0,1,\dots$.
 The shape theorem was proven in \cite{shapeFrog} and \cite{shapeFrogRandom}.
 The question whether $\mathcal{D}$ can be a limiting shape for distributions $\mu$ with sufficiently heavy tails was answered positively in \cite{shapeFrogRandom}.
 Recent papers \cite{DHL19} and \cite{benjamini2020} provide an overview of other research on this model.
-The transitivity and recurrence properties of the frog model attract considerable attention \cite{RecFrog18, RecFrog17, HJJ16, KZ17, GNR17}.
+The transitivity and recurrence properties of the frog model attract considerable attention \cite{RecFrog18, RecFrog17, HJJ16, KZ17, GNR17, GTW22}.
 In \cite{Zer18} a recurrence criterion is obtained for an asymmetric frog model with particles removed after a geometric number of steps.
 For various finite graphs the asymptotics of the first moment when all sites are visited is established in \cite{benjamini2020}.
 Continuity of the asymptotic shape of the discrete-time frog model with respect to the measure $\mu$ is established in \cite{Kub20}.
 The variance of the passage times is sublinear \cite{CN19}, which implies that a central limit theorem does not hold.
-In \cite{DHL19} a possibility of co-existence in a two-type frog model was demonstrated.
+In \cite{DHL19} a possibility of co-existence in a two-type frog model with lazy walkers was demonstrated.
+The co-existence result was extended in dimension one to walkers with different step probabilities in \cite{HK22}.

 In the Brownian frog model the particles perform a Brownian motion instead of a simple random walk.
 Naturally, the process evolves in continuous time.
 A shape theorem and an asymptotic density results were obtained in \cite{Brownian_Frog_18}, while conditions for transience of the one-dimensional version are established in \cite{Brownian_Frog_17} (active particles in \cite{Brownian_Frog_17} have a leftward drift, thus it is possible that all of them escape to $-\infty$ and the origin is not being visited starting from some positive time onwards).